sttk/benchmark-tester/README.md

       .print();
     ```

-4. You can add a package to be loaded manually.
+4. A package to be loaded can be added manually.

     ```js
     var BenchmarkTester = require('benchmark-tester');